 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-Arrange the bacon slices in a single layer on the wire rack.
+Arrange the bacon slices in a single layer on a foil-lined baking sheet.
+You can use a wire rack, but that's optional.

-Place the pan in the preheated oven for 20 minutes.
+Place the pan in an oven preheated to 400°F for 20 minutes.

-I like my bacon crispy, so I arrange it on stainless steel wire racks.
-The wire racks can be washed in the dishwasher, so cleanup is easy.
-But they're not mandatory.
-You can simply line your pan with foil or parchment paper and arrange the bacon slices directly on them, as shown in the photo below.
+I like extra-crispy bacon, so I arrange it on a stainless steel wire rack.
+The rack can be washed in the dishwasher, so cleanup is easy, but it's not mandatory.
+You can simply line your sheet pan with foil or parchment paper and arrange the bacon slices directly on them, as shown in the photo below.

 When cooking bacon in the oven, you should always use a rimmed baking sheet to prevent grease from dripping onto the oven floor and potentially causing a grease fire.